 - Smoothies – fruit, protein powder or nut butters, a handful of baby greens and some yogurt or almond milk can make a healthy a filling breakfast.
 You can even put everything together in single-portion freezer bags, ready to toss in the blender for breakfast in seconds.

 - Oatmeal – oats are a longstanding breakfast sample for a good reason.
-Low-sugar oatmeal has been shown to improve fullness and help keep your appetite in control.
+Low-sugar oatmeal has to improve fullness and help keep your appetite in control.
 From quick microwave recipes to overnight oatmeal that practically makes itself, there are plenty ways to get creative here.

 - Breakfast Wraps and Sandwiches – scrambled eggs with a some tomato salsa and avocado in a tortilla or with some greens on toast makes a quick satisfying meal.
 This is another one that can also be made ahead and frozen for quick weekday bites.